 Ubuntu Linux Virtual Machine can be easily installed for free using Oracle VirtualBox as virtualization hypervisor on a Windows 10 host (physical) machine.
-If you need a Ubuntu Linux computer as a testing environment, for example, in order to test linux web apps and browsers, open office suites, boot your home server or simply wish to create a virtual Linux playground to play around with different options, demo software or virtual network setup, you can easily do it without a need to purchase another physical computer!
+If you need a Ubuntu Linux computer as a testing environment, for example, in order to test Linux apps and web browsers, free office suites, boot your home server or to create a virtual Linux playground to play around with different options, test demo software or create a virtual network setup, you can easily do it without need to purchase another physical computer!

 Oracle VirtualBox Tutorial – How To Run Ubuntu as Virtual Machine on Windows 10 Host

 Basic Virtualization Terminology

 - Hypervisor is a software application used to manage your virtual machine (VM) appliance and communicate between a host computer / operating system or directly with physical hardware

 - Host Machine is a physical computer that runs Hypervisor and Virtual Machines